Each applicant must complete the

 Letters of Recommendation

-UCSD will be participating in the AMCAS Letters Service for the 2016-2017 Application Year.
+UCSD participates in the AMCAS Letters Service.
 Click

 here for more details about this service.
 A minimum of three letters are required from individuals who can provide a well considered evaluation of your qualifications for the medical profession.
 (Two of the three should be from faculty with a science background at a four-year undergraduate institution – course instructors, research mentors, clinical faculty are all acceptable.)
 A minimum of two letters of recommendation are required from research related faculty.
 Please refrain from sending more than seven letters of recommendation.